 E.L.F’s viral “Eyes.
 Lips.
 Face.” challenge

-L’Oreal’s #LetsFaceIt campaign aimed to de-stigmatize mask-wearing this summer by reminding us that looking and feeling your most beautiful is never out of style, even while wearing a mask.
+L’Oreal’s #LetsFaceIt campaign aimed to de-stigmatize mask-wearing by reminding us that looking and feeling your most beautiful is never out of style, even while wearing a mask.
 The branded hashtag challenge has garnered 17.3 billion views with thousands of video participants.

-With a simple green screen filter and a simple text overlay, this ad probably took RyanAir less than a few minutes to create.
-The company is delighting (and outsmarting) its audience by associating its well-known brand with one of the most casual and well-known TikTok filters.
-The post feels and looks like an advertisement.
+The lift is fairly low on content creation as they use simple filters, text overlays, and trending music and sounds to assist in their virality.
+The company is delighting (and outsmarting) its audience by associating its well-known brand with one of the most casual and well-known TikTok filters of putting a face over a still shot of their planes.
 It hardly takes itself seriously and conveys a sense of authenticity that earns it the respect of users who may not even realize it’s an ad.

-With its direct posts, the company has already gained 564,000 TikTok followers and even sparked discussions and speculations about who is managing the account so skillfully on behalf of the company.
+With its direct posts, the company has amassed a following of 1.6 million and even sparked discussions and speculations about who is managing the account so skillfully on behalf of the company.

 Maybelline – #Maybeli

 Maybelline New York is a household name around the world when it comes to makeup.
 To promote the launch of its new product line in Vietnam, the company decided to launch a branded hashtag challenge using the hashtag #Maybeli and even shot a music video for the occasion, titled “May Be Li.”
 The creators created 75,000 videos and reached 19 million users from all over Vietnam.
 Their video was viewed more than 173 million times and brand preference increased by 141.26%.
 Most importantly, online sales increased by 32.4%.